copy and paste this google map to your website or blog!

 caraco | Fashion History Timeline The terminology for women’s jackets in this era is complicated In some cases, caraco is seen to refer to other kinds of jackets as a catch-all term, but generally it refers to fitted-back garments with shaped panels and the inverse box pleats at the waist

-What Is the Difference Between a Caraco and a Casaquin? and Other 18th . . .
+What Is the Difference Between a Caraco and a Casaquin? and . . .
 A caraco is a long-length jacket with a fitted back, like a robe a l’Anglaise The length of the skirt of these jackets seems to be about mid-thigh, and the skirts usually have inverted box pleats at the back, often pressed but sometimes left loose

 Caraco | Italian | The Metropolitan Museum of Art Overview Exhibition History Title: Caraco Date: ca 1785 Culture: Italian Medium: silk Credit Line: Catharine Breyer Van Bomel Foundation Fund, 1981 Object Number: 1981 210 7